A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Background and Definitions

 To characterize studies in this review, we define a \textbf{robustness tactic} as \textit{an explicit approach toward improving the robustness of a model through a modification of the data, architecture, and/or optimization process}.
 This differentiates from methods which produce DNNs trained and evaluated on data dominated by high-likelihood samples and which do not make specific claims about robustness to low-likelihood corruptions/alterations.
 Note that robustness tactics may be referred to as \emph{interventions} in other literature (e.\,g.,~\cite{taori2020measuring}), but we avoid here confusion with the use of \emph{intervention} given our causal perspective of robustness from Sec.~\ref{subsub:robust_defn}.

-Additionally, we consider a \textbf{robustness evaluation} to be \textit{a set of experiments which examine a model's performance on data generated from a counterfactually altered version of the data generating process in Fig. \ref{fig:scm} that gives preference to certain types of low probability samples from $E$, $S$, $R$, or some combination of these variables.} A robustness evaluation should make a clear distinction between performance on observed data (obtained from the unaltered data generating process), which gives preference to high probability samples, and performance on data from the counterfactually altered data generating process, which gives preference to low probability samples.
+Additionally, we consider a \textbf{robustness evaluation} to be \textit{a set of experiments which examine a model's performance on data generated from a counterfactually-altered version of the data generating process in Fig. \ref{fig:scm} that gives preference to certain types of low probability samples from $E$, $S$, $R$, or some combination of these variables.} A robustness evaluation should make a clear distinction between performance on observed data (obtained from the unaltered data generating process), which gives preference to high-probability samples, and performance on data from the counterfactually altered data generating process, which gives preference to low-probability samples.
 This distinction is crucial for demonstrating whether the evaluated method achieves any robustness outside of nominal, high-likelihood conditions.

 Lastly, we make this distinction between robustness \emph{tactic} and \emph{evaluation} to allow for the possibility that some studies do not describe an explicit robustness tactic but still demonstrate the implicit robustness of their model through the evaluation (or worse, claim robustness without explicit evaluation).